yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/whatsapp-configuration.md

 ---
-title: WhatsApp
+title: Setup WhatsApp business account
-sidebar_label: WhatsApp
+sidebar_label: Setup WhatsApp
 ---

 This document will guide you through creating a WhatsApp business account and setting up your own WhatsApp chatbot.
 For more information, see [WhatsApp Accounts](https://docs.yellow.ai/docs/platform_concepts/channelConfiguration/whatsapp-configuration).

-## 1. WhatsApp configuration
+## 1. Configure WhatsApp business account

 Follow the below steps to connect your chatbot to WhatsApp business account:

-### 1.1 Create WhatsApp Business Account
+### 1.1 Create WhatsApp Business account

 1. On the switcher, click **Channels**.